datecs/slate/source/index.html.md

 }
 ```

-Our first test device supports electronic journal and external display.
-We need to
+Our first test device supports electronic journal and external display, so we need to
 implements `JournalControl` and `DisplayControl`.

-<aside class="notice">Processor automatically populate devices capabilities by checking all implemented interfaces. </aside>
+<aside class="success">Processor automatically populate devices capabilities by checking all implemented interfaces. </aside>

+Notice that **not annotated** methods and commands are not processing by the processor.

 ## Fill the properties